-The following table sets forth certain information as of December 31, 2017 regarding the shares of our common stock available for grant or granted under stock option plans and other compensation arrangements that were (i) adopted by our security holders and (ii) were not approved by our security holders:
+The following table sets forth certain information as of December 31, 2019 regarding the shares of our common stock available for grant or granted under stock option plans and other compensation arrangements that were (i) adopted by our security holders and (ii) were not approved by our security holders:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted - average exercise price of outstanding options, warrants and rights (§) securities remaining available for future issuance under equity compensation plans (excluding securities reflected in 1st column) Equity compensation plans approved by security holders(1) 2,677,155 3.37 673,489 Equity compensation plans not approved by security holders(2) 133,049 1.99 175,284
+Plan Category outstanding options, warrants and rights exercise price of outstanding options, warrants and rights (\$) compensation plans (excluding securities reflected in 1st column) Equity compensation plans approved by security holders(1) 2,732,322 3.66 332,162 Equity compensation plans not approved by security holders (2) 118.364 4.80

-Represents 2,491,235 shares of common stock that may be issued pursuant to outstanding non-inducement option awards granted and 185,920 shares of common stock that may be issued pursuant to outstanding non-inducement restricted stock unit awards granted, and 673,489 shares of common stock available for future grant as non-inducement awards, under the 2007 Plan and 2013 Plan.
-See "Executive Compensation-Equity Compensation Plan Information-2007 Equity Incentive Plan" and "Proposal 3-Description of the Amended 2013 Plan" for a description of these plans.
+- (1) Represents 2,731,962 shares of common stock that may be issued pursuant to outstanding non-inducement option awards granted and 360 shares of common stock that may be issued pursuant to outstanding non-inducement awards granted, and 332,162 shares of common stock available for future grant as non-inducement awards, under the 2007 Plan and 2013 Plan.
+See "Executive Compensation-Equity Compensation Plan Information-2007 Equity Incentive Plan" and "Proposal 3-Description of the Amended 2013 Plan" for a description of these plans. - (2) Represents 118,368 shares of common stock that may be issued pursuant to such outstanding inducement option awards granted and 0 shares of common stock available for future grant as inducement awards under the 2013 Plan.
+See "Proposal 3-Description of the Amended 2013 Plan" for a description of this plan.